JayShende/Team-Innovators/Readme.md

 - [Sudhanshu Nerkar](https://github.com/Sudnerkar23)
 - [Adarsh Jena](https://github.com/adarshnjena)

+## Problem Statement :
+Recycling facilities often have a large volume of waste to sort through, and manually sorting through this waste can be time-consuming and prone to errors.
+The problem is to develop a machine learning model that can accurately detect and classify different types of waste in images, such as plastic, paper, metal, etc. The goal is to create a model that can improve sorting efficiency and reduce the amount of waste sent to landfills.

 ## About :
 GOSS is a Machine learning model that can accurately detect and classify different types of waste in images, such as plastic, paper, metal, etc.

+**Revamping Waste Management Infrastructure**
+**Using Technological interventions to maximize resource recovery from bulk trash**

+"_Going beyond the value of Plastic_"

+## Solutions :
+- An AI powered smart trashcan that segregates trash without human intervention & improves waste management operations

 ### Website Link : https://team-innovators-23.vercel.app/